Carb cleaner vs. brake cleaner — uses and differences

 When to use a brake cleaner

 Although you might often choose to replace your brake pads, the brake caliper, rotor, spindle, and spring still need to be cleaned each time you replace your brake pads.
 As your wheels and rotors attract debris, dirt, and dust, so does your anti-lock braking system (ABS).
 This could negatively affect the accuracy of your ABS and could malfunction over time if not cleaned routinely.
+It’s one of the reasons of the ABS light activation in a car, and that compromises your traction performance.

 What is WD-40?